ehmicky/autoserver/docs/functions.md

 module.exports = getDefaultValue;
 ```

-Variables can be also be used when the function is inline.
+Parameters can be also be used when the function is inline.

 ```yml
 collections: